 1. COMMERCIAL: Any vessel berthed at the Marina is to be used solely for recreational use and shall not be used for any commercial undertaking, with the exception of law enforcement vessels.

 2. MAXIMUM VESSEL SIZE FOR SLIPS: No portion of any vessels’ LO.A. including permanent or temporarily stored items such as, anchor, bow sprit, stem, pulpit, swim step, dinghy, or other parts of any vessel, shall be allowed to extend beyond the boundaries defined by vertical planes located at the edges of each moorage slip.
 These planes reside at the wood whaler at the front of the slip and the end of the pile hoop in the fairway.
 The overall vessel length in slips with pile hoops at the finger end is the slip length plus 2 feet.
 The overall vessel length in slips without pile hoops at the finger end is the length of the slip.
+An exception for outer E and I dock, LOA, maximum 2′ beyond pile hoop and beam.
 An allowance of 10% of the slip width shall be left totally unobstructed except for fenders.
 A list of slip widths is available in the office.
 No cross ties across slip without permission of slip owner and Marina Office.
 Only one vessel may be moored in a slip.

 3. USE OF A SLIP: Use of a slip or dock box(s) other than by the Owner/Tenant is not permitted without permission of the owner and the Marina Office.